 - 2 teaspoons baking powder

-- In a large bowl, cream butter, sugar and eggs together either by hand or with handheld mixer.
+- In a large bowl, cream butter, sugar, eggs and orange zest together with a handheld mixer.

-- In a separate bowl combine flours, baking powder and salt.
+- In a separate bowl, combine the flours, baking powder and salt.

-- Pour dry ingredients into wet and fold together with a spatula until just incorporated.
+- Add the dry ingredients into the bowl with the wet ingredients and stir together with a spatula until just incorporated.

-- Fold in cranberries and almonds carefully and form dough into a ball (it will be a relatively sticky dough.)
+- Carefully fold in the cranberries and almonds and form the dough into a ball — it will be a relatively sticky dough.

-- Wrap dough ball in plastic wrap and refrigerate for at least an hour.
+- Wrap the biscotti dough in plastic wrap and refrigerate for at least an hour.

-- Once refrigerated, preheat oven to 375 and line a baking sheet with parchment paper or baking mat.
+- Once refrigerated, preheat oven to 375°F and line a baking sheet with parchment paper or a silicone baking mat.

-- Cut dough into four even sections and roll out into a log shape approximately 12″x2″ and place on baking sheet.
+- Cut the dough into four even sections and roll out into a log shape approximately 12"x2" and place on baking sheet.

 - Bake for 20 minutes.

-- Remove from oven and carefully slice the logs on the diagonal.
-Lay each slice on it’s side.
+- Remove from the oven and carefully slice the logs on the diagonal.
+Lay each slice on its side.

-- Bake again for 8-10 minutes until just golden on the edges.
+- Bake again for 8-10 minutes until just golden brown on the edges.